I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nn-printerextension-iprinterbidisetrequestcallback~r1.md

 <p> </p>

 ## -remarks
 <p><b>IPrinterBidiSetRequestCallback</b> provides the Bidi response string, and <b>HRESULT</b> value returned from the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd144984(v=vs.85).aspx">IBidiSpl2::SendRecvXmlString</a> method.
 In other words,  this interface provides the results of the attempt to send data to the device. </p>

 <p><b>IPrinterBidiSetRequestCallback</b>  helps to make it possible to perform device maintenance from a UWP  device app or from a printer extension.
 For more information, see <a href="NULL">Device Maintenance</a>.</p>

-<p><b>IPrinterBidiSetRequestCallback</b> provides the Bidi response string, and <b>HRESULT</b> value returned from the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/dd144984(v=vs.85).aspx">IBidiSpl2::SendRecvXmlString</a> method.
-In other words,  this interface provides the results of the attempt to send data to the device. </p>

-<p><b>IPrinterBidiSetRequestCallback</b>  helps to make it possible to perform device maintenance from a UWP  device app or from a printer extension.
-For more information, see <a href="NULL">Device Maintenance</a>.</p>